aaaaalexander/MS_SQL_MCP_Server/README.md

 }
 ```

-3. **Important configuration notes**:
+5. **Important Configuration Notes**:
-   - Make sure to use absolute paths for both the Python executable and the script
+   - Use absolute paths for both the Python executable and the script
    - Use escaped backslashes (`\\`) for Windows network paths
-   - Ensure the user has appropriate SQL Server permissions
+   - Ensure proper SQL Server authentication details
    - Adjust `DB_ALLOWED_SCHEMAS` to restrict access to specific database schemas

-4. Restart Claude Desktop to apply the changes
+6. Restart Claude Desktop to apply the changes
-5. Claude will now have access to all the SQL Server tools provided by this server
+7. Claude will now have access to all the SQL Server tools provided by this server

 ### Using the SQL Tools in Claude